About the QITC framework

 What happens with contractors that are not covered by the QITC framework?
 What is the alternative?

-For ICT contingent labour hire, agencies should use the Department of Housing and Public Works (HPW’s) whole-of-government ICT contingent labour services SOA for the engagement of ICT contractors.
+For ICT contingent labour hire, use the Department of Energy and Public Works (EPW's) whole-of-government Temporary and Contractor Workers Preferred Supplier Panel (GGS0060) for the engagement of ICT contractors.

 Head agreements and A2(A)s